 What if I finish the race and realize I dropped something during the day.
 Is there a lost and found?

-Lost and found will be located inside the volunteer tent, which can be found on Ohio Drive, between the finish line and the swim start.
+Lost and found will be located at the Gear Check tent, which can be found on Ohio Drive, across from the swim start.